approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 ### Approov Role

-To use the Appoov CLI in the next steps you need to enable the role under which you will run the commands.
+To use the Approov CLI in the next steps you need to enable the role under which you will run the commands.
 While the `approov api` command can be executed with the basic `dev` role the `approov secret` command requires an `admin` role, see [account access roles documentation](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

 Enable your Approov `admin` role with: